Barbados Public Holidays

 Also known as Pentecost Monday, this holiday is celebrated the day after the religious Christian feast of Pentecost.

-This bank holiday is celebrated in recognition of the abolition of slavery through the Slavery Abolition Act 1833.
+This bank holiday is celebrated in recognition of the abolition of slavery through the Slavery Abolition Act of 1833.

 Barbadians celebrate their Independence Day with much pride and prestige.